WCGH/Dragonsong-Sim/README.md

 # Dragonsong-Sim

 Dragonsong Sim is an FFXIV Sim made in the Godot engine.
 It's designed to be a solo/offline alternative to XIVsim for DSR Ultimate.
-Currently it has modules for P3 (Limit Cut), P5 (Wrath/Death of the Heavens) and all of P6.
+Currently it has modules for P3 (Limit Cut), P5 (Wrath/Death of the Heavens), all of P6, and P7 exaflares.
 It supports standard PF strats for NA/EU (APD and LPDU), which can be changed in the options menu.

-If you have any questions, feel free to join us on [Discord](https://discord.gg/P9adFHADrX).
+If you have any questions, feel free to ask on [Discord](https://discord.gg/P9adFHADrX).

 ## Instructions